-- Design and implement courses to be offered through the Institutional Distance Education Program (IDEP). - Train faculty members for: - o Developing the proper competencies of a distance/hybrid educator-tutor. - o Structure educational experiences, create teaching materials and evaluation sources for a proper virtual pedagogical environment. - Plan and integrate all TICs and non-traditional educational modalities/approaches into the educational experience. - Answer the needs as well as academic and professional interests of non-traditional students.
+- Design and implement courses to be offered through the Institutional Distance Education Program (IDEP). - Assist in the development of online academic programs and certificates. - Train faculty members for: - o Developing the proper competencies of a distance/hybrid educator-tutor. - o Structure educational experiences, create teaching materials and evaluation sources for a proper virtual pedagogical environment. - o Plan and integrate all TICs and non-traditional educational modalities/approaches into the educational experience. - Answer the needs as well as academic and professional interests of non-traditional students. - Offer webinars for students at the request of the faculty. - Offer webinars for non-teaching-staff.